 For further information contact LambEx 2018 Chair Bindi Murray on 0409 347 299.

-For a high-resolution version of the photo of Bindi click here
+Download a high-resolution image of Bindi Murray here